virajrathod/2019-dataviscourse-homework/hw5C/readme.md

 20%: Part VI: Tree is properly rendered.
 10%: Part VII: Link between table and tree works correctly for both aggregate and game rows.

-The rubrics on the assignment for CS 5630 are:
+The rubrics on the assignment for **CS 5630** are:

-10%: Part I (HACKER VERSION EXTRA CREDIT): Data is loaded and aggregated properly from the CSV file.
+10%: Part I (HACKER VERSION EXTRA CREDIT): Data is loaded from the CSV file.
 JSON file isn't used.
-5%: Part II: Table setup is done properly.
+10%: Part II: Table setup is done properly.
 40%: Part III: Table is properly populated.
-10%: Part V: Table is properly sorted when user click on column headers.
+15%: Part V: Table is properly sorted when user click on column headers.
 25%: Part VI: Tree is properly rendered.
 10%: Part VII: Link between table and tree works correctly for both aggregate and game rows.